 About

-I’m an assistant professor of philosophy and the director of cognitive science at Montclair State University.
+I’m an associate professor of philosophy and the director of cognitive science at Montclair State University.

 Here’s my CV.